How to curate your own coastal style

 It seems that every retailer and magazine is on the “coastal look” bandwagon.
 From Serena and Lily, to Pottery Barn, to Crate and Barrel, they are all featuring a coastal vibe.
 Of course, it is that time of year but it truly is a year round look.
 I’ve loved this aesthetic for so long that we actually bought a house on the ocean!
 And you know what they say, “if you’re lucky to live by the beach, then you are lucky enough”.
 To me, the beach look is just so fresh and relaxing, not stuffy nor precious.

-It’s easy to create your own unique look but there are some guidelines when curating your own coastal style.
+It’s easy to create your own unique look but there are some guidelines on how to curate your own coastal style.
+Follow along to learn more.

 Inspiration to set the direction